mass-a/mass-a/README.md

 ## Hi I'm Massimo 👋

 I'm a computational biologist @ [Carmona lab](https://github.com/carmonalab) at the Ludwig Institute for Cancer Research, Department of Oncology of the University of Lausanne, and at the Swiss Institute of Bioinformatics.
-Currently my work is focused on the development of tools for single-cell biology and on their application to better understand immune responses in cancer and infection.
+Currently my work is focused on the development of tools for single-cell biology and on their application to improve our understanding of immune responses in cancer and infection.

 Here are some of the tools I developed (or contributed to):